manuelCarlos/Easing/README.md

 You'll find a SPM ready version in the `feature/SPMIntegration` branch.

-#### Quickly generate an Xcode project

-To generate an `Easing.xcodeproj`from the project's `Package.swift`, be sure to have the Swift compiler installed and `Swift` added to your $PATH, then run this on a terminal:
+  - To quickly generate a Xcode project, navigate to the project folder in the terminal and run:

     `swift package generate-xcodeproj`

+     (In order to generate an `Easing.xcodeproj`from the project's `Package.swift`, be sure to have the Swift compiler installed and `Swift` added to your $PATH)

+    - To quickly run the tests:

+    `swift test`